 Merrell Brand Review

 Merrell has been around for forty years.
 The company initially sold custom-made hiking boots for the outdoor specialty market.
-When the original owners sold the brand in 1986, however, Merrell moved its manufacturing to Asia and shifted away from premium hiking boots to mass market footwear.
+When the original owners sold the brand in 1986, however, Merrell moved its manufacturing to Asia and shifted its focus from the premium market to the mass market.
 Since 1997, it's been a subsidiary of Wolverine Worldwide— a Michigan-based company that also owns Wolverine work boots, Chacos, Keds, and Hush Puppies.

-Merrell is best known for footwear that blurs the boundary between "hiking shoes" and everyday, "outdoor lifestyle" shoes.
+Merrell is best known for footwear that blurs the boundary between "hiking shoes" and casual "outdoor lifestyle" shoes.
 The brand's best seller is the Merrell Jungle Moc, a casual slip-on shoe that's not made for hiking.
 The Merrell Moab is known as "the world's best-selling hiker."
-However, many Merrell fans wear the Moab as a work shoe or everyday shoe— not strictly as a hiking shoe—and its quality is average at best.
+However, many people wear it as a work shoe or everyday shoe— not as a hiking shoe—and its quality is average at best.

-Merrell may be popular brand in Facebook hiking groups, but it's a brand that many outdoor industry professionals love to hate.
-The main reason is that Merrell hiking boots and shoes generally don't have much more foot and ankle support than your average sneaker.
-Many of our customers have had issues with delaminating soles or Merrell's mediocre waterproofing, too.
-That's why most outdoor industry professionals (like me) do not hike in Merrell—and often steer friends and family members away from Merrell towards brands that offer better support, weight savings, durability, and performance.
+Merrell may be a top recommendation in Facebook hiking groups, but it's a brand that many outdoor industry professionals love to hate.
+Why?
+The main reason is that Merrell hiking boots and shoes aren't significantly different from your average sneaker.
+The brand is best known for its "snikers"—sneaker-hiker hybrids that lag behind the best brands in support, durability, and quality.
+Historically, Merrell's also had quality issues with delaminating soles and mediocre waterproofing.
+That's why most outdoor industry professionals do not hike in Merrell—and often steer friends and family members toward other brands.

 Why buy Merrell hiking boots or shoes?